 What's interesting about Democrats' favorability problems, as Elliott has written previously, is that they're driven largely by base dissatisfaction.
 That trend materialized right after the election -- no one likes a loser -- but it became more pronounced after Senate Democrats voted to keep the government open back in March.
 They've yet to really recover in any significant way.
 Many Democrats continue to see the party as ineffectual.

 The most obvious way Democrats could restore some confidence would be to retire at least some of the current leadership.
 They're apparently not willing to countenance that option.
 They need some other way to show that they're willing to fight.
-Maybe their approach to the shutdown will do that, maybe not, but it's at least not obviously wrong.
+Maybe their approach to the shutdown will do that, maybe not.
+But it's not obviously wrong.

-And yeah, maybe Dem favorability would recover gradually as we enter the campaign season and people hear more from Dem candidates.
+And yeah, maybe Dem favorability will recover gradually anyway as we enter the campaign season and people hear more from Dem candidates.
 Or maybe favorability just won't matter, and the base will turn out anyway.
-But after being assured by many analysts that people would eventually come around to Dems in 2024, I'm not so sure.
+But after being assured by many analysts that people would eventually come around to Dems in 2024, I'm far from certain.

 This is where fox news steps in.
 Most Americans are in the scenario where they believe the dems are shutting down the govt to ask for free transgender operations for kids who then pee in literboxes and play in girls volleyball.
 Yes we really really are that hateful and stupid